syncfusion-content/winui-docs/winui/ComboBox/Styling.md

 ![WinUI ComboBox placeholder text foreground](Styling_images/winui-combobox-placeholder-text-foreground.png)

-## Customize edit mode TextBox
+## Customize the edit mode TextBox

-The appearance of the editing textbox in `ComboBox` control can be customized by using the `TextBoxStyle` property.
+The appearance of the edit mode textbox in `ComboBox` control can be customized by using the `TextBoxStyle` property.
 The default value of `TextBoxStyle` is `null`.

-N> `TextBoxStyle` will have effect only in single selection editable mode.
+N> `TextBoxStyle` will only have an effect in single selection editable mode.

 {% tabs %}
 {% highlight XAML %}